gnawgnahiz/SparseICA-repo/README.md

 ## Organization

 ### Simulations
 The folder `Simulations` contains the code for the simulation studies in the paper.
-The code is organized as follows:
+Codes should be run in the order of the number in their file names.
+Details are provided in the `README.md` file in corresponding folders.
 #### Sim123
 - `Code`: The `R` and `MATLAB` scripts for replication of the results in single-subject spatio-temporal simulations, under both sparse and non-sparse truth settings.
-Codes should be run in the order of the number in their file names.
-Details are provided in the `README.md` file in the folder.
 - `Data`: The data simulated in this section.
 - `Figures`: The figures showing the simulation results.
 - `Results`: The results of simulations.

 #### HighDim
 - `Code`: The `R` and `MATLAB` scripts for replication of the results in single-subject high-dimensional simulations, under both sparse and non-sparse truth settings.
-Codes should be run in the order of the number in their file names.
-Details are provided in the `README.md` file in the folder.
 - `Data`: The data simulated in this section.
 - `Figures`: The figures showing the simulation results.
 - `Results`: The results of simulations.

 #### Group
 - `Code`: The `R` scripts for replication of the results in group-level spatio-temporal simulations.
-Codes should be run in the order of the number in their file names.
-Details are provided in the `README.md` file in the folder.
 - `Figures`: The figures showing the simulation results.
 - `Results`: The results of simulations.

 #### Supplementary
-Details are provided in the `README.md` file in corresponding folders.
 - `Detection`: Scripts for evaluating the detection performance of Sparse ICA.
 - `Diff_Density`: Scripts for evaluating the performance of Sparse ICA under different densities.
 - `Number_of_PC`: Scripts for evaluating the performance of Sparse ICA and Fast ICA under different number of principal components.